isomerpages/moe-anglicanhigh/_about-us/Announcements.md

 **Shine@AHS**

 Join us for our e-Open House!
-View our 3D virtual galleries, interact with Student Guides as they bring you around AHS and find out more about AHS through our live Q&A.
+View our 3D virtual galleries, interact with Student Guides as they bring you around AHS and find out more about AHS through our live Q&amp;A.